Aadarsh45/Clock/README.md

 1. Open the AnalogClockApp on your device.
 2. View the current time displayed in an analog format.
-3. Check the day and date displayed below the clock.
+3. Check the day and date displayed above the clock.

 ## Contributing